sun-umn/NCVX_Documentation/docs/_sources/index.rst.txt

 **NCVX (NonConVeX)** is a user-friendly and scalable python software package targeting general nonsmooth NCVX problems with nonsmooth constraints. **NCVX** is being developed by `GLOVEX <https://glovex.umn.edu/>`_ at the Department of Computer Science & Engineering, University of Minnesota, Twin Cities.

-Our software announcement paper is available at https://arxiv.org/abs/2210.00973.
-This paper is accepted by the NeurIPS Workshop on Optimization for Machine Learning (OPT 2022).
-See our `poster <https://neurips.cc/media/PosterPDFs/NeurIPS%202022/57153.png>`_ for more details.

-Our universal Deep Learning robustness evaluation paper is available at https://arxiv.org/abs/2210.00621.
-This paper is accepted by the NeurIPS Workshop on Optimization for Machine Learning (OPT 2022).
-See our `poster <https://neurips.cc/media/PosterPDFs/NeurIPS%202022/57139.png>`_ for more details.

 The initial release of **NCVX** contains the solver **PyGRANSO**, a PyTorch-enabled port of `GRANSO <http://www.timmitchell.com/software/GRANSO/>`_ incorporating auto-differentiation, GPU acceleration, tensor input, and support for new QP solvers.
 As a highlight, **PyGRANSO** can solve general constrained deep learning problems, the first of its kind.

 .. raw:: html